Iurii-Dziuban/algorithms/README.md

 Pick from an expanding library of questions, code and submit your solution to see if you have solved it correctly.
 The platform currently supports a total of 11 languages: C, C++, Java, Python, C#, JavaScript, Ruby, Swift, Go, Bash, MySQL.

-- LargestRectangleInHistogram (LargestRectangleInHistogramTest) - finding largest rectangle under the histogram
+- LargestRectangleInHistogram (LargestRectangleInHistogramTest) - finding largest rectangle under the histogram. https://leetcode.com/problems/largest-rectangle-in-histogram/description/
+- CircularArrayLoop (CircularArrayLoopTest) - finding if loop exists in the connected element array by delta/index jumps stored in array https://leetcode.com/problems/circular-array-loop/description/
+- JumpGame2 (JumpGame2Test) - Jump Game / Tower Hopper problem / Minimum number of jumps to reach the end based on possible range to jump from current element. https://leetcode.com/problems/jump-game-ii/description/

 # Codility.com tasks
 Codility is a platform for hiring stronger programmers faster.
 Has requirements for time and space complexity.